MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 Some common problems that you can look for:

 + Check the data types in the data frame you are returning back from `azureml_main`.
-Errors are likely on types other than numeric types and strings.
+Errors are likely if columns contains data types other than numeric types and strings.

-+ Remove NA values from your dataset, using `dataframe.dropna()` on export from Python script, or use the [Clean Missing Data](clean-missing-data.md) module when preparing your data.
++ Remove NA values from your dataset, using `dataframe.dropna()` on export from Python script.
+When preparing your data, use the [Clean Missing Data](clean-missing-data.md) module.

 + Check your embedded code for indentation and whitespace errors.
-If you get the error, "IndentationError: expected an indented block: see these resources for guidance:
+If you get the error, "IndentationError: expected an indented block", see these resources for guidance:

    - [Python Reference - Indentation](https://docs.python.org/2/reference/lexical_analysis.html#indentation)